tensorflow/models/compression/image_encoder/README.md

 on the architecture and compression results.

 This code will allow you to perform the lossy compression on an model already trained on compression.
-This code doesn't not currently contain the Entropy Coding portions of our paper.
+This code does not currently contain the Entropy Coding portions of our paper.